 The bottom line

 Is image recognition software worth it in the retail industry?
-If you care about your out-of-stock rate, sales, in-store audit costs, and the customer experience you deliver, this software can be more rewarding for your business than you might think.
+If you care about your out-of-stock rate, sales, in-store audit costs, and the customer experience you deliver, this software can be more rewarding for your retail business than you might think.

-Is it going to be easy to amass images across your stores and build a neural network with computer vision to implement image recognition software in retail?
+Is it going to be easy to collect images across your stores and build a neural network with computer vision to implement image recognition software in retail?
 Probably not.
 Many challenges must be overcome along the way to ensure the accuracy of visual data insights, reasonable technology adoption costs, and consumer privacy.

 The great news is that no challenge is too tough with Unicsoft.
 Let’s talk about the issues your retail business is facing and how we can implement image recognition technology to solve them.